 — Pierre Laroche

 It is throughout Pierre Laroche’s exhibition: Where Are We Heading?
 A Quick Review that we discover Éric Lamontagne’s exhibition Wink constituted of two paintings and numerous painted objects that punctuate the visitor’s journey.
-As an occasional Cabanist1 and an optical illusion artist, Lamontagne infiltrates the retrospective exhibition and places artworks that allude at once to a street space and to a gallery amidst installation (measuring tape, manhole cover, tools, orange cones, puddles, etc.).
+As an occasional optical illusionist artist and Cabanist1, Lamontagne infiltrates the retrospective exhibition and places artworks that allude at once to a street space and to a gallery amidst installation (measuring tape, manhole cover, tools, orange cones, puddles, etc.).
 To these, he adds two lacerated landscape paintings that reveal nature’s fragility.

 The painted objects are also dispersed in the gallery space in an intentional disorder.
 The artist aims to create a bridge with Laroche’s works.
 For example, he puts a taxidermied crow perched on a step ladder, positioning it as if it was observing the painting Détour, in which a black bird flies above contradictory road panels.
 Through this visual dialogue and this narrative set up, Lamontagne offers a mise-en-abîme: an exhibition within an exhibition.